chronicleprotocol/documentation/docs/Intro/intro.md

 <details>
 <summary> Scalable</summary>

-The ingenious application of Schnorr Signature cryptography allows Chronicle Oracles to achieve scalability by **decoupling the validator number from the gas cost**.
+The ingenious application of Schnorr Signature cryptography allows Chronicle Oracles to achieve scalability by **decoupling the number of validators from the gas cost**.
 </details>
 <details>
 <summary> Verifiable Data</summary>